GSA/smartpay-website/src/content/about/master-contract.md

 ---
 title: Master Contract
 description: About the GSA SmartPay Master Contract, contracting banks, and terms and conditions.
+intro: The first GSA SmartPay® Master Contract was awarded in 1998.
 order: 3
 category: about
 tags: